How To Keep a Penis Clean and Attractive

 When it comes to hygiene, shaving is a lot less important.
 It’s kind of a mixed bag.
 Getting the skin completely smooth has its benefits, but shaving pretty much always causes at least minor damage to the skin in the process.
 Deciding where to shave downstairs is a lot more about lifestyle than cleanliness.
 With that in mind, pristine manscaping can do wonders for your love life, so don’t overlook shaving too dismissively.

 If you decide to shave, you’ll want to do it after trimming.
 That should be pretty clear.
-Take advantage of the safety design of The Plow, and shave the areas you’d like with short, controlled strokes.
+Take advantage of the safety design of a safety razor and shave the areas you’d like with short, controlled strokes.
 Also, don’t forget to use some type of lubricant first.

 Shower After Grooming